Skip to main content

 Kathryn Stockett

 Kathryn Stockett was born and raised in Jackson, Mississippi.
-After graduating from the University of Alabama with a degree in English and Creative Writing, she moved to New York City where she worked in magazine publishing and marketing for nine years.
-She currently lives in Atlanta with her husband and daughter.
-Kathryn Stockett's debut novel, THE HELP, is a New York Times bestseller.
+After graduating from the University of Alabama, she moved to New York City, where she worked in magazine publishing and marketing for nine years.
+Her first novel, THE HELP, has sold over 15 million copies worldwide.

 Books by Kathryn Stockett